patrick-nelissen/PiPicoStepperModule/README.md

 4. Opto Coupler connectivity to home the controlled axis
 5. PCB Screw Terminal Block receiver for external connectivity of item 3. and 4.

+## SOFTWARE

+### MotionControl.py
+This module is the toplevel module that communicates with the master on the RS485 serial interface.
+It monitors the RS485 bus for commands and queries and acts on those that are intended for its hardware module.

+### lib/CommandQueue.py
+This module manages the mimicking of the AllMotion protocol as specified in Command_Set.pdf in the \Hardware\Datasheets folder.

+### lib/StepConfiguration/py
+This module manages configuration parameters specific to this hardware.
+These include, but are not limitted to module number (RS485 is a multi drop communication bus), but also defaults used by StepControl.py

+### lib/StepControl.py
+This module manages the control of the low level stepper hardware's ENABLE, DIRECTION, and STEP signals.
+It takes speed, acceleration, move distance, stepsize etc as input, and then calculates a pulse delay table to create and execute a trapezoidal motion profile.

 ## HARDWARE